RTCA DO-160 Testing Standard: Everything You Need To Know

 Let’s discuss some of the test procedures mentioned above:

-Assessing equipment’s performance qualities under severe hot or cold conditions and at various altitudes is the goal of DO-160 temperature and altitude testing.
-There are 20 categories in this technique that cover the whole spectrum of situations known to exist in the majority of aircraft types and installation sites.
+Assessing equipment’s performance characteristics under severe hot or cold conditions and at various altitudes is the goal of DO-160 temperature and altitude testing; these tests determine performance characteristics and verify equipment performance at temperature and altitude extremes.
+There are 20 categories in this technique that cover the whole spectrum of situations, including low operating temperature extremes, known to exist in the majority of aircraft types and installation sites.

-Equipment is tested by placing it in an environmental testing room, observing its effects, and documenting the results to determine if it passed or failed.
+Equipment is tested by placing it in a test chamber, observing its effects, and documenting the results to determine if it passed or failed.
+This helps reinforce general equipment performance under installed operating conditions.

 Section 5 – Temperature Variation

-The goal of the DO-160 temperature fluctuation test is to evaluate how well the aircraft equipment performs in the event of abrupt, severe temperature variations.
-Five categories in this process deal with the rate of temperature change for equipment mounted in or on the aircraft.
+The goal of the DO-160 temperature fluctuation test is to evaluate whether aircraft equipment can operate properly when the aircraft encounters sudden gusts and abrupt, severe temperature shifts.
+Five categories in this process deal with the rate of temperature change for equipment mounted externally or internally.

-Similar to DO-160 Section 4, testing is carried out by putting the apparatus in an environmental testing room, keeping an eye on how the apparatus is affected, and documenting the results to decide if the apparatus passes or fails.
+Similar to DO-160 Section 4, testing is carried out by putting the apparatus in an environmental testing room, keeping an eye on how the apparatus is affected, and documenting the results to decide if the apparatus passes or fails, including response to test variations in the rate of change across installation locations.

 Section 6 – Humidity

-This test is crucial because it examines how the equipment responds to variations in humidity.
+This test is crucial because it examines how the equipment responds to variations in humidity and helps determine whether equipment material and protective finishes are adversely affected by moisture exposure.
 Humidity poses a gradual threat to materials and is detrimental to machinery.
-Three kinds of DO-160 equipment testing are conducted:
+Three kinds of do 160 testing are conducted:

 • Standard Humid Environment